JavierJimenez86/chessexercise/README.md

 **1. Rook**

 Rook moves horizontally and vertically.
-If the parametters passed are:  “rook E6” The output would be: A6, B6, C6, D6, F6, G6, H6, E1, E2, E3, E4, E5, E7, E8
+If the parameters passed are:  “rook E6” The output would be: A6, B6, C6, D6, F6, G6, H6, E1, E2, E3, E4, E5, E7, E8

 Test: